EricMFink/EmploymentLaw/_casebook/chap4.md

 We emphasize that we do not preclude, as a matter of law, a claim of sex-stereotyping on the basis of dress or appearance codes.
 Others may well be filed, and any bases for such claims refined as law in this area evolves.
 This record, however, is devoid of any basis for permitting this particular claim to go forward, as it is limited to the subjective reaction of a single employee, and there is no evidence of a stereotypical motivation on the part of the employer.
 This case is essentially a challenge to one small part of what is an overall apparel, appearance, and grooming policy that applies largely the same requirements to both men and women.
 As we said in _Nichols,_ in commenting on grooming standards, the touch-stone is reasonableness.
 A makeup requirement must be seen in the context of the overall standards imposed on employees in a given workplace.

-##### PREGERSON, Circuit Judge, with whom Judges KOZINSKI, GRABER, and W. FLETCHER join, dissenting:
+<p class="case-h1">PREGERSON, Circuit Judge, with whom Judges KOZINSKI, GRABER, and W. FLETCHER join, dissenting:</p>

 I agree with the majority that appearance standards and grooming policies may be subject to Title VII claims.
 I also agree with the majority that a Title VII plaintiff challenging appearance standards or grooming policies may "make out a prima facie case by establishing that the challenged employment action was _either_ intentionally discriminatory _or_ that it had a discriminatory effect on the basis of gender."
 Maj.
 Op. at 1108 (emphasis added).
 In other words, I agree with the majority that a Title VII plaintiff may make out a prima facie case by showing that the challenged policy either was motivated in part "because of a sex stereotype," Maj.
 Op. at 1111, or "creates an 'unequal burden' for the plaintiff's gender," Maj.
 Op. at 1110.
 Finally, I agree with the majority that Jespersen failed to introduce sufficient evidence to establish that Harrah's "Personal Best" program created an undue burden on Harrah's female bartenders.
 I part ways with the majority, however, inasmuch as I believe that the "Personal Best" program was part of a policy motivated by sex stereotyping and that Jespersen's termination for failing to comply with the program's requirements was "because of" her sex.
 Accordingly, I dissent from Part III of the majority opinion and from the judgment of the court.